goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 ## About OAuth 2.0 and OIDC

-OAuth 2.0 is an authorization protocol that allows an application (RP) to delegate authorization to an OP.
+OAuth 2.0 is an authorization protocol that allows an application (the RP) to delegate authorization to an OP.
 OIDC is an authentication protocol built on top of OAuth2, which provides identity credentials and other data on top of OAuth2.

 **OAuth 2.0** typically requires two requests (unlike the previous "three-legged" OAuth 1.0).
 The two "legs", or requests, for OAuth 2.0 are:

 1. An authorization request is prepared by the RP and contains parameters for its implementation of OAuth and which data it requires, and then the User's browser is redirected to that URL.
 2. The RP sends a request to authentik in the background to exchange the access code for an access token (and optionally a refresh token).

-In detail, with OAuth2 when a user accesses the application (known as the RP or Relying Party) via their browser, the RP then prepares a URL with parameters for the OpenID Provider (OP), which the users's browser is redirected to.
+In detail, with OAuth2 when a user accesses the application (the RP) via their browser, the RP then prepares a URL with parameters for the OpenID Provider (OP), which the users's browser is redirected to.
 The OP authenticates the user and generates an authorization code.
 The OP then redirects the client (the user's browser) back to the RP, along with that authorization code.
 In the background, the RP then sends that same authorization code in a request authenticated by the `client_id` and `client_secret` to the OP.
 Finally, the OP responds by sending an Access Token saying this user has been authorised (the RP is recommended to validate this token using cryptography) and optionally a Refresh Token.

 The image below shows a typical authorization code flow.